 To change the ownership of a Sender Profile or Drop-in Content Element, click on the User Settings icon from the homepage.
-The "User Settings" screen opens.
+The User Settings screen opens.
 Select the item type to change from the menu.

-Note: The Preferences link on the menu is for setting the user preferences for the Administrator User Account, and has nothing to do with changing the settings or item ownership for other accounts.
+Note: The Preferences setting is used to set the user preferences for the Administrator User Account, and has nothing to do with changing the settings or item ownership for other accounts.